kosli-dev/control-actions/README.md

 ## Prerequisites

-1. **Git History**: The repository must have sufficient git history to compare releases
+1. **Git History**: The repository must have sufficient git history to compare releases (set `fetch-depth: 0` in `actions/checkout`)
-2. **Pull Request Attestations**: Your development flow should have pull request attestations for commits
+2. **Pull Request Attestations**: Your development flow should have pull request attestations for each commit on the main branch
 3. **Custom Attestation Type**: The code review attestation type must be created before running evaluations